 How Banks Conduct Transaction Fraud Investigations

-One problem is that banks, consumers, and merchants don’t always speak the same language when it comes to fraud.
-For consumers, fraud can be a catch-all term that refers to a wide range of complaints or issues they may have with transactions, many of which might not fall under the legal definition of fraud.
-In the realm of merchant chargebacks, we talk about “true fraud” and “friendly fraud,” two very different things that aren’t as closely related as their descriptors might suggest.
+Banks, customers, and merchants don’t always speak the same language when fraud is the subject of discussion.
+For customers, fraud can be a catch-all term that refers to a wide range of complaints or issues they may have with transactions, many of which might not fall under the legal definition of fraud.
+In the realm of merchant chargebacks, we talk about “true fraud” and “friendly fraud,” two very different things that aren’t as closely related as their names might suggest.

-Untangling the many varieties of fraud can get complicated, especially when merchants are trying to make sense of their chargeback data for analytic purposes.
-It can be helpful to know how fraud claims are handled on the bank’s end, and what to expect in terms of timelines and actions they are likely to take.
+Untangling the many varieties of fraud can get complicated, especially when merchants are trying to make sense of their chargeback data for analytical purposes.
+It can be helpful to know how fraud claims are handled on the bank’s end, what sort of timeline to expect, and what actions they are likely to take.

-- Friendly fraud, also known as chargeback fraud or credit card dispute fraud, is when a cardholder disputes a transaction and receives a chargeback based on false claims.
+- Friendly fraud, also known as chargeback fraud or first-party misuse, is when a cardholder makes false or misleading dispute claims in order to obtain a chargeback.

 What Happens When a Bank Gets a Fraud Claim?

-For cardholders who really have been victimized by fraudsters, this can feel like a big ask.
-It’s often the case that after a cardholder first notices fraud on their account, they discover that it has been going on for quite some time—small card testing purchases, easy to overlook, often accumulate before the fraudster goes for a big payout.
-Researching and documenting all of these transactions to satisfy the bank can be a lot of work, but it’s worth it—the Fair Credit Billing Act caps consumer fraud liability at $50.
+For cardholders who have been victimized by fraudsters, this can feel like a big ask.
+Oftentimes when a cardholder first notices fraud on their account, they discover that it’s been going on for quite some time.

 Once notified, the bank has 10 business days to investigate the claim and reach a decision.
 If they find that fraud did indeed occur, they are obligated to refund the cardholder.